angelalonso/homelab/OS.md

 # Installing and configuring a base OS for the machines

 ## Before we start...
-Anything $VARIABLE expects you to substitute that for the value you want.
+Anything $VARIABLE in this document expects you to substitute that for the value you want.
 You can easily run ```export VARIABLE=value``` before running it literally.

 ## Get the image
 - Download the latest version, lite, zipped from https://www.raspberrypi.org/downloads/raspbian/
 - Unzip it to get the .img file:
 $ unzip 20XX-yy-zz-raspbian-****-lite.zip

 ## Burn the image to the microSD
 For this I use https://www.balena.io/etcher/

 ## Enable SSH to the bootloader and boot it
 - Mount the partition called "boot"
 - In ubuntu:
 $ touch /media/$USER/boot/ssh
 - Unmount the MicroSD card
 - Insert it to the raspberry pi
 - Connect it to power and the network (use a cable, mate!)
 - Find the IP
 $ nmap -sP 192.168.0.0/24

 ## SSH into it, give it a name, tweak raspbian
 $ ssh pi@<IP> # password is raspberry, accept authenticity